Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Yeah.

-Probably got claws and that, you know?
+Probably got claws and that.

 Yeah, freaking hell.

+Teeth.
 You reckon they have teeth?

 Probably have teeth, yeah.

-They've got a whole island of themselves, you know?
+They've got a whole island to themselves.

-What they'll do next.
+what they'll do next.

 Freaking hell.